tbkfi/www/content/st-public/post/workstation-configuration/index.md

 is a perfectly viable and functional base to work off.
 And in that case I would prefer something more straightforward like Debian or Arch, depending on how many and how recent the packages need to be.

+If the hardware platform requires ISV-certifications or is otherwise employing more closed source components, Fedora would perhaps be the most stable option.
+Sadly I can no longer recommend Ubuntu for typical usage, as Canonical has a habit of making very questionable choices when it comes to the direction of the distribution.
+Just be mindful that Ubuntu is often used as the de facto platform for standardised workflows that employ more complicated components or supersets of software like CUDA, Cloud Native, or Machine Learning.

 ## Configuration Details

 Pending review and proofread